numalariamodeling/covid-chicago/emodl_generators/README.md

 	- 'interventionSTOP_adj'
 	- 'gradual_reopening'
 	- 'contactTracing' ( needs to be manually defined whether to run in combination with immediate or gradual intervention stop)
+- change_testDelay
+	- 'AsSym'
+	- 'SymSys'
+	- 'AsSymSys'
 - [add_migration](https://github.com/numalariamodeling/covid-chicago/blob/master/emodl_generators/emodl_generator_locale.py#L339) whether to allow for movement between groups or not, currently boolean only

 Note [migration](https://github.com/numalariamodeling/covid-chicago/blob/master/emodl_generators/emodl_generator_locale.py#L339) is optional in the spatial model, whereas contact matrix in the age model is integrated per default.

+## Interventions
+Currently added interventions:
+- neverSIP
+	- `add_interventions = 'None'`
+- continuedSIP
+	- `add_interventions = 'continuedSIP'`
+- interventionStop
+	- `add_interventions = 'interventionSTOP_adj'`
+- gradual_reopen
+	- `add_interventions = 'gradual_reopening'`
+- increased testing
+	- `add_interventions = 'contactTracing'` and keep detection of As and P at 0
+- reduced test delays
+	- `change_testDelay = 'AsSym'`check in yaml config file proper test delay reduction parameters
+- contact_tracing
+	- `add_interventions = 'contactTracing'` and change detection of As and P in yaml config file
+- contact_tracing and reduced test delays
+	- `add_interventions = 'contactTracing'` and change detection of As and P in yaml config file
+	- `change_testDelay = 'AsSym'`
+- gradual contact_tracing
+	- `add_interventions = 'gradual_contactTracing'` and change detection of As and P in yaml config file And any combination of these (i.e. contact tracing on top of continued SIP, SIP stop or gradual reopening.